sysfce2/Steam_goldberg_emulator/post_build/steam_settings.EXAMPLE/fonts.EXAMPLE/README.md

-Place your overlay fonts here, then modify `overlay_appearance` and point at the desired one.
+Place your overlay fonts here, then modify `Font_Override` in `configs.overlay.ini` and point at the desired one